Search

 ACEEE’s Energy Equity for Renters initiative will help tackle the challenge of reducing energy waste in rental housing.
 Our goal: protect the climate, reduce energy costs, and preserve affordable neighborhoods.

 • Alachua County, Florida: As temperatures continue to rise, the heat impacts of climate change are intersecting with the affordable housing crisis in a way that is threatening the health and safety of the county's most marginalized residents: low-income renters.
 To address this issue, Alachua County provides up to $15,000 in energy efficiency improvements to tenants making 50% or less of area median income while committing landlords to maintaining housing affordability.
 While this initiative has the potential to make renters cooler, safer, and more comfortable at a reduced cost, its adoption isn't as widespread as it could be.
-ACEEE technical assistance will help Alachua County and its community partners, Rebuilding Together North Central Florida and the Community Weatherization Coalition, in troubleshooting the current energy efficiency program to reach more residents quickly.
+ACEEE’s technical assistance helped Alachua County and its community partners, Rebuilding Together North Central Florida and the Community Weatherization Coalition, in troubleshooting the current energy efficiency program to reach more residents quickly.

-• Denver, Colorado: Working with ACEEE, the Climate Action, Sustainability, and Resilience Agency (CASR) of the City and County of Denver seeks to leverage its work with community-based organizations in public outreach and engagement.
+• Denver, Colorado: Working with ACEEE, the Climate Action, Sustainability, and Resilience Agency (CASR) of the City and County of Denver sought to leverage its work with community-based organizations in public outreach and engagement.
 The agency aims to address Denver’s foremost climate vulnerabilities: extreme heat and water scarcity.
 It is prioritizing building a resilient community for all while moving toward a carbon pollution-free environment.

-• St. Petersburg, Florida: Working with ACEEE, the City of St. Petersburg and its community partners aim to identify and incorporate potential energy efficiency opportunities in current rehabilitation programs for rental housing.
-ACEEE will collaborate with the City of St. Petersburg to evaluate existing city programs to align rental housing and energy efficiency programs, including: the Rebates for Residential Rehabilitation (RRR) program, the utility assistance program, Integrated Sustainability Action Plan (ISAP), the city’s energy roadmap, and municipal code requirements.
+• St. Petersburg, Florida: The City of St. Petersburg and its community partners aimed to identify and incorporate potential energy efficiency opportunities in current rehabilitation programs for rental housing.
+ACEEE collaborated with the City of St. Petersburg to evaluate existing city programs to align rental housing and energy efficiency programs, including: the Rebates for Residential Rehabilitation (RRR) program, the utility assistance program, Integrated Sustainability Action Plan (ISAP), the city’s energy roadmap, and municipal code requirements.

 ACEEE’s Energy Equity for Renters initiative is generously supported by the Kresge Foundation and The JPB Foundation.